jmfrank/recurrent_conv_net/README.md

 arch_path = Option to pass the recurrent state forward only ('forward'), or run the model forward, then backward ('forward_backward')

-Number of time-points to use for each batch. params['backprop_length'] = 6
+backprop_length = Number of time-points to use for each batch.

 Data-series that are less than this value are simply repeated by reversing the time-series.
 For example a 3-frame data series with a backprop_length=6 would be fed into the model as a 6-frame series with frame index as: [0, 1, 2, 1, 0, 1].
 Is the data is longer than backprop_length, then the batch is broken up into pieces.
 For example a 9-frame data series with backprop_length=6 would be two batches with frame indices:
 [0,1,2,3,4,5]